 Virus Entry Receptor Binding – VERB kit

-An innovative tool to isolate intact SARS-CoV-2 particles and detect the presence of neutralizing antibodies
+An innovative tool to isolate intact SARS-CoV-2 particles and detect the presence of neutralizing antibodies or spike protein

 The highly efficient binding of SARS-CoV-2 via its spike protein to its cellular entry receptor ACE2 is the basis for the successful initiation of the viral infection cycle and forms the molecular principle of the VERB (Virus Entry Receptor Binding) approach developed by Covirabio.
 A capture matrix has been developed which allows the highly efficient isolation of intact SARS-CoV-2 particles and the determination of the presence of neutralizing antibodies in a routine lab environment.